 As can be seen in the Figure 5.1, the majority of instances 19/37 (51.35%) occur at the end of a clause or sentence, most often marked by a comma or a full stop.
 This suggests a textual colligation.
 In terms of semantic association, the collocation expresses a sense of fertile or healthy ground, well farmed and managed.
 There are three instances of very to the left of cultivated, as well as well-peopled and well-wooded which also emphasise this notion.
 Other semantically related adjectives/adverbs in the clauses shown in the screenshot above include fertile, green, pretty, beautiful, as well as items relating to intensification (extremely and extensively).
 Thus the collocation well cultivated or well-cultivated can be said to be embedded within further semantically associated language, and is unique to non-metaphoric uses of cultivated.
 No instances were found in the BNC (written section) which suggests that the collocation is specific to the nineteenth century period.

 Interestingly, many of the superlatives and comparatives in the metaphoric list are reproduced in the non-metaphoric list but with lower frequency (most, more, highly, very, and every).
 A brief discussion of the items’ positioning in relation to cultivated may serve to highlight distinctions between the items.
 Table 5.8 presents log likelihood figures for two items featuring in both collocate tables with a significantly higher frequency in one set more than the other.
 These are highly and most.
 Most has a log likelihood score over 15.13 and is thus significant to the 99.99th per centile.
 Highly is significant to the 99th percentile.
-Where the frequency for the individual left (L) or right (R) positioning of a collocate has a log likelihood score below 5, it has been omitted:
+Where the frequency for the individual left (L) or right (R) positioning of a collocate has a log likelihood score below 5, it has been omitted, as it is not significant: